Chogha Khandaq

-Chogha Khandaq (چغاخندق, also Romanized as Choghā Khandaq and Choqā Khandaq) is a village in Koregah-e Gharbi Rural District, in the Central District of Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 1,466, in 266 families.
+Chogha Khandaq (چغاخندق) (Note: Also romanized as Choghā Khandaq and Choqā Khandaq) is a village in Koregah-e Gharbi Rural District (Note: Formerly Koregah Rural District) of the Central District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,466 in 266 households.
+The 2016 census measured the population of the village as 1,768 people in 503 households.